Strata Title or Torrens Title for My Newly Built Duplex Property in NSW?

 ParameterStrataTorrens

-ResellingCan be easier to sell due to generally lower price points; may not appreciate as quickly.Often more desirable and likely to appreciate faster; typically a higher price point.
+ResellingCan be easier to sell⁤ due to generally ⁢lower price points; may not appreciate as quickly.Frequently enough more desirable and likely to appreciate faster; typically a higher price point.

-Voting DeadlockPotential for deadlock in a two-lot scheme.
-In NSW, unit entitlements, usually reflecting lot value, determine voting power, potentially favoring one owner.No voting applies, as each owner has independent control over their property.
+Voting ⁢DeadlockPotential for deadlock in a two-lot scheme.
+In NSW, unit entitlements, usually reflecting lot value, determine voting power, potentially favouring one owner.No voting applies, as each owner has independent control over their property.

 Compliance RequirementsMust comply with the Strata Schemes Management Act and by-laws.
 Simpler requirements for two-lot schemes in NSW.Must comply with council regulations and building codes.

-When deciding between strata and Torrens titles for your new duplex in NSW, several factors warrant careful consideration.
-Your individual circumstances, such as your lifestyle preferences and financial situation, will heavily influence this decision.
+When deciding between strata and Torrens titles⁣ for your new duplex in⁤ NSW, your ⁣lifestyle preferences and financial⁢ situation will⁢ heavily⁣ influence the outcome.
+In particular:

 Financial Implications

-Ultimately, the best choice depends on your individual needs and priorities.
-Thoroughly assess your circumstances, weigh the pros and cons of each title type, and seek expert advice to make a well-informed decision that aligns with your long-term property goals.
+Ultimately, assess ⁢your personal priorities,⁢ compare the pros and cons of each title type as outlined above, and seek⁣ professional advice ⁤to ensure your decision aligns with your long-term property goals.

 Conclusion